Adidas Ultra Boost Uncaged Review Facts

 These are meant for the road

 .
-It's clear that the Adidas Ultra Boost Uncaged are not a trail shoe by any means.
+It's clear that the Adidas Ultra Boost Uncaged is not a trail shoe by any means.
 They scream fashion and although the outsole is made of Continental brand rubber, they're just not meant to be taken off road

 .
 Still, go ahead and take them out in the city.
 You'll look good and feel comfortable in the Boost Uncaged.

 These babies are definitely high in price.
 You're paying for fashion with the Adidas Ultra Boost Uncaged.
 There's little more to it than that.
 They're a well-made shoe with ample amount of cushioning, but they're also more expensive than a shoe that offers a similar amount of cushioning and are good quality.
-You'll be paying extra bucks, because these shoes can be worn casually as well.
+You'll be paying extra bucks because these shoes can be worn casually as well.
 Similar to the Nike Free, you'll definitely see non-runners snatching up a pair of these for everyday walking

 The Adidas Ultra Boost Uncaged outsoles are made of Continental brand rubber.
 The company makes tires so you know that you're getting an outsole that does well with grip.
 The new flattened lugs on the outsole improve traction and durability as well.
 There's still concern voiced from some wearers that the shoe doesn't do so well in wet conditions